tmtsoftware/icd/icd/README.md

 ICD Validation
 ==============

-This project contains classes and resources for validating ICDs.
+This project contains classes and resources for validating APIs used by ICDs.

+> Note: In this project, the input files in one directory describe the API for a *component* (HCD or assembly).
+A set of component definitions under one parent directory defines the API for a *subsystem*.
+An ICD (Interface Control Document) describes the interface from a source to a target subsystem.

-The validation is based on [JSON Schema](http://json-schema.org/), however the schema descriptions as well as the ICDs themselves may also be written in the simpler [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) format (see also [Typesafe config](https://github.com/typesafehub/config)).
+The validation is based on [JSON Schema](http://json-schema.org/), however the schema descriptions as well as the APIs themselves may also be written in the simpler [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) format (see also [Typesafe config](https://github.com/typesafehub/config)).